Bixoto/Install-anything-on-Dokku/CONTRIBUTING.md

 # Contributing

 * Please only add repositories for well-known applications
-* Append `(old)` to entries for repositories that have not been updated in the past two years
+* Append `(tutorial)` to entries that are tutorials and not ready-to-use repositories